kev-rs/kev-rcl/README.md

 # Rest Client Library

 This is a rest client library for the pokemon rest api.
-It's completely type safety because it was built in typescript.
+It was built in typescript so it's completely type safety.

 ## Example
 ```